noinil/spacemacs_layers/README.md

 Add auto-update to mode-hook, change key `g` to update the ibuffer list.
 Automatically delete empty filters.

+### ct-org

+Settings of org-mode.
+Most of these are for my personal usage, thus might not be of general interest.

 ### ct-osx

 The `proced-mode` doesn't work on OS X.  Change to use `vkill` instead.